Dance: Ballet (DB)

 Credits: 1-3

 Dancers move from studio to stage as they participate in the creative act of constructing or learning a new work in preparation for performance.
-Students work toward developing skills necessary for a successful relationship with a choreographer: nimble mind and feet, receptivity, presence, boldness, and a sense of creative adventure.
+With an emphasis on hybridizing ballet and other contemporary dance techniques students develop interpretive, collaborative, artistic, and professional skills as they work toward performing.

 Note(s): Not for liberal arts credit.
 May be repeated for credit.
-Counts toward Arts requirement; fulfills Artistic Inquiry requirement.
+Fulfills Artistic Inquiry requirement.

 DB 394 - Ballet Performance Workshop